-Overall, the January 2019 renewal season was generally stable.
-However, when viewed as a whole, loss affected programs and lines did manifest improved terms and conditions, and other property-exposed coverages have also exhibited beneficial changes, particularly retrocessional coverages.
-These developments facilitated our growth in gross premiums written, both in our existing operations and more particularly by presenting opportunities to deploy additional third party capital.
-We believe it is possible that the developments described above may contribute to overall market dynamics that could continue to sustain improving market conditions in lines and regions we target and in which we have differentiating expertise.
-In particular, we believe that these large loss events, the scale and pace of adverse development and other market dynamics have helped drive demand for complex, holistic product coverages, for which we believe we have competitive advantages.
+We believe it is possible that the overall developments described above may contribute to sustainable general market dynamics that could continue to support improving market conditions in lines and regions we target and in which we have differentiating expertise.
+In particular, we believe that these large loss events, the scale and pace of adverse development and other market dynamics have helped drive demand for complex, holistic product coverages for which we believe we have competitive advantages.
 However, at this time we cannot know with certainty whether any such positive developments will transpire or be sustained, or the degree to which we will continue to benefit from them.

 We expect that over time reinsurance demand for many coverages and solutions will continue to lag the pace of growth in available capital and we believe we are well positioned to benefit from these developments as shown, for example, in our efforts to optimize our gross-to-net portfolio.
 However, we estimate that to date in 2019 capital supply from alternative capital providers has not, for the first time in some time, continued to grow.
-In any case, over the medium and longer term, we anticipate the market will be characterized by an ample supply of capital, including third party capital, notwithstanding the significant impacts of the large loss events of 2017 and 2018.
+In any case, over the medium and longer term, we anticipate the market will be characterized by an ample supply of capital, including third party capital, notwithstanding the significant impacts of the large loss events of 2017 and 2018, and the continuing adverse development therefrom.